-How can I secure a place on a course?
+How can I secure a place on a workshop?

-- Pay a $150 deposit to confirm your place or pay your course fees in full
+- Pay a $100 deposit to confirm your place

-- Pay the balance of fees one week prior to course commencement via EFT or paypal
+- Pay the balance of fees 4 weeks before course commencement via EFT or credit card

 Are refunds available if my circumstances change?

 Yes.
 If you cancel more than 4 weeks before your course starts you will receive a refund less your non-refundable deposit of $150.

 Requests for refunds must be applied for in writing.

 Once your course has commenced, there is no refund of fees.

 Birth Boot Camp is held at the Grange Community Hall, 187 Wilston Rd, Newmarket.

 Do you have online classes?